 GE in Australia

 GE began operating in Australia in 1896, providing infrastructure for Brisbane's tramway and the Pyrmont Bridge in Sydney's Darling Harbor, one of the longest bridges in the world when it opened in 1902.
-Since then, GE has grown to around 1,000 employees and contractors across every state and territory in Australia, working across some of the most critical sectors of the economy, like aviation and energy.
+Since then, GE has grown to around 1,000 employees and contractors across every state and territory in Australia, working across some of the most critical sectors of the economy, like aviation, defence and energy.

 Future of Flight